 - Deadhead self-sowers, before they go to seed

-- Use them in containers, as annuals
+- Use plants that spread by rhizomes in containers, as annuals

 - Put some sort of border in the ground, so the roots cannot spread.

-- Choose hybrids that are either sterile, so they do not self sow at all, or that at least do so less vigorously.
+- Choose hybrids that are either sterile, so they do not self-sow at all, or that at least do so less vigorously.

 - Choose variegated varieties, which tend to be slower growers